Paul KimCo-Chairman / CEO, ProConvos Inc

 Sean is the Executive Director of Hudson Link for Higher Education in Prison, a not-for-profit organization that provides college education, life skills and re-entry support to incarcerated and formerly incarcerated men and women.
 His responsibilities include operations and program management, business development, fundraising and implementation of the strategic goals and objectives of Hudson Link.
 Sean was the Director of Club Access, a psychosocial clubhouse for adults with mental health disabilities, and a tenant advocate for the James Weldon Housing Projects in East Harlem.
 Sean serves on the Governor’s Council on Community Re-entry and Reintegration, as a Senior Fellow with Mercy College’s Center for Social and Criminal Justice, on the Service Providers Advisory Committee (SPAC) which collaborates on policy issues in the NYS Department of Corrections, and as a facilitator for STRIVE Fatherhood Programs.
 Sean earned a Master of Professional Studies degree from the New York Theological Seminary, a Master of Social Work degree from Hunter College and is currently pursuing his MBA at Mercy College.

 Jourdan is responsible for the day-to-day operations of Career Gear, managing all office functions such as donations, human resources and scheduling.
-He oversees the internship program as well as the facilitators and presenters for the Professional Development Series.
-He works directly with the Executive Director and the Director of Corporate Development on donations and giving, handling all correspondence with donors.
+He also oversees the programs, administering the partners, staff and resources associated with Career Gear's many initiatives.
+He works directly with the Executive Director on donations and giving, handling all correspondence with donors.
 Prior to Career Gear, Jourdan owned and managed JL Solutions, Inc, an IT consulting firm, which he sold in 2012.
 He has also worked for Disney, Marriott, and Universal Studios.
 Jourdan received his BS in Communications/Public Relations and received his PMI certification in Project Management at NYU.